AgentFoundryExamples/lqr-quadcopter-test/README.md

 ## License

-All Agent Foundry work is licensed under the GPLv3 License - see the LICENSE file for details.
+This project is distributed under the MIT license - see the LICENSE file for details.

 ## Contributing